OpenSourceAP/CrossSection/README.md

 #### Minimal Setup

-In master.do, set `pathProject` to the root directory of the project (where SignalDocumentation.xlsx is located) and `wrdsConnection` to the name you selected for your ODBC connection to WRDS.
+In master.do, set `pathProject` to the root directory of the project (where `SignalDocumentation.xlsx` is located) and `wrdsConnection` to the name you selected for your ODBC connection to WRDS (a.k.a. dsn).

 If you don't have an ODBC connection to WRDS, you'll need to set it up.
 WRDS provides instructions for Windows users [here](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-from-your-computer/) and for WRDS cloud users [here.](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)  Note that `wrdsConnection` (name of the ODBC connection) in the WRDS cloud example is `"wrds-postgres"`.
 If neither of these solutions works, please see our [troubleshooting wiki](https://github.com/OpenSourceAP/CrossSection/wiki/Troubleshooting).